aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_03L01_Configure_Conditional_Access_policies_for_AVD_ADDS.md

    Start-ADSyncSyncCycle -PolicyType Initial
    ```

-1. Within the Remote Desktop session to **az140-dc-vm11**, start Microsoft Edge and navigate to the [Azure portal](https://portal.azure.com).
+1. Within the Remote Desktop session to **az140-dc-vm11**, navigate to the **Azure Portal** shortcut.
 When prompted, sign in by using the Azure AD credentials of the user account with the Global Administrator role in the Azure AD tenant associated with the Azure subscription you are using in this lab.

 1. Within the Remote Desktop session to **az140-dc-vm11**, in the Microsoft Edge window displaying the Azure portal, search for and select **Azure Active Directory** to navigate to the Azure AD tenant associated with the Azure subscription you are using for this lab.

 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Devices**.

-1. On the **Devices | All devices** blade, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid Azure AD joined** entry in the **Join Type** column.
+1. On the **Devices**, select **All devices**, review the list of devices and verify that the **az140-cl-vm11** device is listed with the **Hybrid Azure AD joined** entry in the **Join Type** column.

-   > **Note**: You might have to wait a few minutes for the synchronization to take effect before the device appears in the Azure portal.
+   > **Note**: You have to wait for the synchronization to take effect before the device appears in the Azure portal.

 ## Exercise 3: Implement Azure AD-based Conditional Access for Azure Virtual Desktop

 The main tasks for this exercise are as follows:

 1. Create an Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections

 1. Test the Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections

 1. Modify the Azure AD-based Conditional Access policy to exclude hybrid Azure AD joined computers from the MFA requirement

 1. Test the modified Azure AD-based Conditional Access policy

 ### Task 1: Create an Azure AD-based Conditional Access policy for all Azure Virtual Desktop connections